pilkch/libansible-vault-cpp/README.md

 ## About

 **Warning: I am not an expert.
 This library is purely for my own curiosity.
 Do not use it in production.**

-I try to use as much third party code.
+I try to use as much third party code as possible.
 This library is basically just a wrapper around [CryptoPP](https://www.cryptopp.com/) with some glue code to read and write ansible vault files.

 ## Ansible Vault Format